21 Listening Maps for Music Classes that Students Will Love

 Listening Maps – Form

-Listening maps also make it easy to identify the form of a piece.
-When students see visual representations of sections of a piece that contrast or repeat, the form becomes less abstract and much easier to understand.
+Listening maps also make it easy for students to identify the form of a piece.
+When they see visual representations of sections of a piece that contrast or repeat, the form becomes less abstract and much easier to understand.

 3 Little Birds, Bob Marley